-Course Core Assignments Brief Description Points/Due Date Approxi mate Weight Written Reflective Reports Comprehensive Written Reflective Reports on 30 hours of assigned Field Experiences (total of five 3-page reports, one specific report for each age/grade level).
-Specific instructions on submitting the reports will be provided by the instructor.
-100 (20 points for each report) 10/2,10/16,10/ 30,11/13,11/27 25% Educational Autobiography Through reflection, students will analyze their personal educational experiences to gain insight for future professional practice.
+Course Core Assignments Brief Description Points/Due Date Approximate Weight Written Reflective Comprehensive Written Reflective Reports on 30 hours of assigned Field 50 points 25% Reports Experiences (total of five 3-page reports, one specific report for each age/grade level).
+Specific instructions on submitting the reports will be per report provided by the instructor.
+See Description for Due

+9/23/16 Report 1: Due by 2 p.m. via d2L 10/14/16 Report 2: Due by 2 p.m. via d2L 10/28/16 Report 3: Due by 2 p.m. via d2L 11/11/16 Report 4: Due by 2 p.m. via d2L 12/2/16 Report 5: Due by 2 p.m. via d2L Dates Educational Autobiography Through reflection, students will analyze their personal educational experiences to gain insight for future professional practice.
 Your course instructor will provide specific instructions.
 This paper will be a minimum of 5 pages, double-spaced, 12-point font, Times New Roman, and one-inch margins.
-20 11/6 10% 30 hours of documented observation time Students will log in 30 hours of observation time in Birth through Grades 8.
+Paper is Due 11/29/16, by 2:00 p.m. via d2L Dropbox.
+Paper is worth 100 points.
+10% 30 hours of documented observation time Students will log in 30 hours of observation time in Birth through Grades 8.
 Teacher signature verifying attendance, professional appearance, and engagement with class is required for each observation.
 Most of these observations will be done in the Charleston/Mattoon area.
 Observation hours may not take place during ELE 2050 class time or during any of your other regularly scheduled classes.
-Observation hours required: Birth - Age 2: 5 hours Ages 3- 5: 5 hours Kindergarten - Grade 2: 5 hours Grade 6 - Grade 5: 5 hours Instructor Choice (Birth through Grades 8): 5 hours Students wanting to schedule hours while at home (maximum of 15 hours) will need to make early arrangements through the CEPS Dean's Office.
+Observation hours required: Birth - Age 2: 5 hours Ages 3- 5: 5 hours Kindergarten - Grade 2: 5 hours Grade 3 - Grade 5: 5 hours Grade 6 - Grade 8: 5 hours Instructor Choice (Birth through Grades 8): 5 hours Students wanting to schedule hours while at home (maximum of 15 hours) will need to make early arrangements through the CEPS Dean's Office.
 All schools visited must have approval prior to your observations.
 The instructor will provide specific sign-up information for observations.
 Students will be required to keep a log sheet for each visit.
 All parts of the log sheet must be completed including the cooperating teacher's signature.
 Log sheets will be submitted to your instructor on the same dates as your written reflective reports.
 Specific instructions for submitting the log sheets will be provided by your instructor.
-Dates to be announced in class Required to pass the course

-Regular Journal Entries via Log Sheets Maintain on-going reflection about field placement experiences (teacher dispositions, classroom management, student-teacher interaction) and course content (child development and educational issues).
+Required to pass the course Regular Journal Entries via Log Sheets Maintain on-going reflection about field placement experiences (teacher dispositions, classroom management, student-teacher interaction) and course content (child development and educational issues).
 You will need to write a reflection of each hourly observation on your log sheet.
 You will need to write a minimum of 100 word reflection of each hourly individual observation.
 The reflection must be submitted in class, using your log sheet, by assigned due dates.
 For each hour of observation, your written report will begin with a statement including date of observation class size, and age/grade level.
 Reflect upon the learning you observed, using concrete examples as evidence.
 For example, you may provide student responses, student engagement, questions/answers, and participation.
 Instead of stating "everyone was good", be specific about behaviors.
 Do not make blanket judgments or statements about the students, teacher(s), or school.
-Reflections should reflect student-to-student interactions, student-teacher interactions, socioemotional development, cognitive development, and physical development.
-See course assignment Due dates to be announced in class 10% Current Event on Relevant Educational Summarize current information as presented by the media and reflect on its impact on education.
-Your instructor will provide specific instructions.
-10. See sign-up sheet for the 5% Topics Professional Development Requirement Students will be expected to attend at least one student professional development meeting and have at least 3 hours of involvement with children through community outreach during the semester.
-Verification documents will be required.
-You may find some opportunities to volunteer at the following website: http://www.eiu.edu/volunteer/ (Remember, volunteer hours must have involvement with children.
-Not all volunteer hours listed on this website include working with children.) due date No points Required to pass the course Quizzes and Exams Quizzes and Exams on Course Content.
-See details in the course assignment descriptions 40% Participation/ Attendance Participation in class discussions on a regular basis is expected.
-I point off for being absent including emergency and EIU official duty.
-However, students can do "make-up work" to cover absences because of emergencies and ELI official duties.
-10 10%
+See Desciption for Due Dates.
+10%